 In conducting investigations, FHFA-OIG employees are required to record all investigation activity and document all information in case files.
 The Case Management System (CMS) is the Office of Investigations' central system for holding case file records and managing investigative resources.
 The CMS includes documentation from case inception to case closure.
-FHFA-OIG has prepared this revised Privacy Impact Assessment (PIA) to summarize the privacy risks and risk mitigation actions arising through the transition of its CMS from third-party hosting to FHFA-OIG infrastructure.
+FHFA-OIG has prepared this revised Privacy Impact Assessment (PIA) to summarize the privacy risks and risk mitigation actions arising through the establishment of an Investigative Index File within CMS.

 The CMS provides management for cases, records, tasks, workflow, and collected items, as well as search and reporting capabilities.
 The CMS provides FHFA-OIG employees with the ability to create case documents and submit them through an electronic workflow process.
 Supervisors and others involved in the approval process can review, comment, and approve the insertion of documents into the appropriate electronic case files.
-Upon approval, the user uploads the documents into CMS and they become part of the official FHFA-OIG case file.
+Upon approval, the user uploads the documents into CMS, and they become part of the official FHFA-OIG case file.
 The CMS maintains an auditable record of all transactions.
 It also provides web-based access for all authorized users and a search and indexing capability, allowing access to all relevant data for which the user has permission.

-The CMS is used to maintain the following types of information: (1) complaints received by FHFA-OIG, including those from individuals and their representatives, oversight committees, and others who conduct business with FHFA-OIG; (2) information relevant to efforts to resolve those complaints; (3) information collected as part of investigations conducted by FHFA-OIG's Office of Investigations; and (4) correspondence specific to investigations received by FHFA-OIG from individuals and their representatives, oversight committees, and others who conduct business with FHFA-OIG from individuals and their representatives, oversight committees, and others who conduct business with FHFA-OIG from individuals and their representatives.
+The CMS is used to maintain the following types of information: (1) complaints received by FHFA-OIG, including those from individuals and their representatives, oversight committees, and others who conduct business with FHFA-OIG; (2) information relevant to efforts to resolve those complaints; (3) information collected as part of investigations conducted by FHFA-OIG's Office of Investigations; and (4) correspondence specific to investigations received by FHFA-OIG from individuals and their representatives, oversight committees, and others who conduct business with FHFA-OIG from individuals and their representatives, oversight committees, and others who conduct business with FHFA-OIG, and the responses thereto.